urbantreelion/ece350-lab-manual/_lab1/tutorial3.md

 future.

 - Insert the [Complex to Mag](http://www.ece.uvic.ca/~ece350/grc_doc/ar01s11s06.html) block between the *Low Pass Filter* and the *Throttle*.

-  - Note that the titles of some of the blocks are now red and the Execute Flow Graph icon is dimmed.
+  > Note: The titles of some of the blocks are now red and the Execute Flow Graph icon is dimmed.
 This indicates an error.
 Prior to adding this block, all of the block inputs and outputs were complex values.
 However, the output of the *Complex to Mag* block is *Float* (a real number).
-Thus, any blocks following this block should be Type: Float. **Modify the** *Throttle* **and** *WX GUI FFT Sink* **accordingly**.
+Thus, any blocks following this block should be Type: Float. **Modify the *Throttle* and *WX GUI FFT Sink* accordingly**.

 - Execute the flow graph.
 You should now observe the spectrum of the baseband signal in the *FFT Sink*.
 Note that since the input data type to the *FFT Sink* is Float, only the positive frequency spectrum is displayed.